bshpetner00/MKS21X-FinalProject/README.md

 1/8/19
 Alex:
-- got map to work on home computers (sort of)
+- Got map to work on home computers (sort of)
-- tried (but failed) to create slots on map
+- Tried (but failed) to create slots on map
 Ben:
 - Made substantial progress of ceelo roll and calculate functions, restructred the program

+1/9/19
+Alex:
+- Some success in creating basic map stuff
+- Learned about Screen and KeyStrokes